mcraiha/spine-unity-docs/esoteric-site-version.md

 ```

 ### Left and Right Animations
-It is not necessary for you to create separate left-facing and right-facing animations in Spine editor.
+It is not necessary for you to animate left-facing and right-facing animations in Spine editor.
 `SkeletonAnimation`'s `Skeleton` object has a FlipX property (and FlipY) you can set which horizontally flips the rendering and logical positions of bones of that skeleton.
 ```csharp
 // If your character was facing right, this will cause it to face left.